porla/porla/docs/source/getting-started/configuration.rst

            [ '0.0.0.0', 6881 ]
        ],

-       logging: {
-           // Logging outputs.
-An array of functions that each receive a log
-           // item when the Porla log functions are called.
-           outputs: [
-               function (logItem) { console.log(logItem); }
-           ]
-       },

-       // A list of Plugin instances that should attach to Porla.
-These should
+       // A list of plugins that should attach to Porla.
-       // extend the Plugin class from the @porla/porla package.
        plugins: [
        ],

+       // Enable SOCKS5 proxy
+       proxy: {
+           type: porla.SOCKS5,
+           host: '127.0.0.1',
+           port: 1080
+       },

        // Set to true to require encryption for peer connections.
 Defaults to
        // false.
        requireEncryption: false,

        // The path where we should save downloads.
 Defaults to '%CWD%':
-       savePath: './'
+       savePath: '/mnt/media/downloads'
    }